-DAY 2 - Sanctuary of St. Gerard Majella & Abbey of Montevergine
+DAY 2 Abbey of Montevergine – Shrine of St. Gerard Majella

 After breakfast we will drive to the Abbey of Montevergine.
 For almost nine centuries, the abbey of Montevergine has been one of the most venerated Marian shrines of Campania.
 The beautiful sacred site imparts silence and a sense of peace with its stunning views and interesting history.
 After a tour of the sanctuary, we will have time at leisure for lunch.

 In the afternoon we will drive to the Sanctuary of St. Gerard Majella.
 We will have a tour of the sanctuary visiting the ‘Room of the bows’ surrounded by a collection of photos of young babies, evidence of St. Gerard Majella’s powerful intercession: overcoming infertility, receiving the gift of motherhood, getting through a difficult pregnancy, a safe delivery, a healthy baby, to name but a few.
 We will have time for private prayer in this special sanctuary before returning to our hotel for dinner.

 DAY 3 Pietrelcina – Piana Romana-Foggia– San Giovanni Rotondo

 Our morning will begin with wonderful views of the picturesque countryside as we drive to the town of Pietrelcina, birthplace of Padre Pio.

 During our guided tour of the town, we will begin to learn of the early years of Francesco Forgione (the future Padre Pio) as we visit the home of the Forgione family where baby Francesco was born and the Church of Sant ‘Anna where he was baptised.